Tongan government confirms three deaths in ‘unprecedented disaster’

 “It doesn’t matter how many times we tell him he has nothing to reproach himself for.
 He is carrying an incredible burden of guilt at the moment.”

-Mr Eleini said Glover told him the damage to the island is bad following the eruption, and the full extent is going to be “quite apparent” in the coming days.
+Mr Eleini said Mr Glover told him the damage to the island after the eruption was bad, and the full extent would be “quite apparent” in coming days.

 “I think there is going to be a major humanitarian disaster unfolding there.
 I hope not, but there’s a lot of outlying islands in Tonga that haven’t been reached that people still need to get to,” he said.